castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

       columns     => [ grep { $_ ne 'password' } ($users_rs->resultsource->columns) ],
     });

-To get the SQL:
+The SQL we get for both of these is the same:

     SELECT me.id, me.realname, me.username, me.email
     FROM users me

+Note, if this is a query you are likely to repeat, or you just want to keep your code tidier, you can store it as a predefined method on the ResultSet object.
+See [](chapter_06-methods-on-row-and-resultset-objects) for how to do this.

 The SQL `SELECT` clause can contain many other things, for example functions such as `length`.
 To output a function and its arguments, use a hashref in the `columns` attribute.
-You can also add new columns to the default set using the `+columns` attribute.
+You can also add more columns to the default set using the `+columns` attribute.

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");